Mirxan/laravel-postman-exporter/README.md

 # Laravel Postman Exporter 📨

-A developer-friendly Laravel package that **automatically generates a complete Postman collection** from your API routes using PHPDoc-style comments.
+A developer-friendly Laravel package that **automatically generates a complete Postman collection** from your routes using PHPDoc-style comments or global configuration.
 It supports response/parameter detection, headers, bearer authentication, resource structure detection, folder-based grouping — and even Postman environment export!

 ---